CodingNomads/mentor-docs/docs/05_tools.md

 This way, all direct communication between you and your students remains inside the CodingNomads server and will not impede on your personal message space.
 This configuration also comes with the added benefit of allowing custom notification settings for each student.

 ![Student Channels](https://raw.githubusercontent.com/CodingNomads/static/main/discord/discord-sam.png?raw=true)

+These channels will be created for you automatically when paired with a student.
+Please keep your communications with your students to these channels, as well as the community channels within CodingNomads.

 ### Mentor Support and Sessions